r3vl/rev-path-v1/README.md

-- For ETH: If additional layer(greater than 1 tier) is added to distrbution of ETH, X% of fee is charged for the platform.
+- For ETH: If additional layer(greater than 1 tier) is added to distrbution of ETH, a 1% fee is charged for the platform.